FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

 In CSIT terminology, the VM operating system for both SUTs that |vpp-release| has been tested with, is the following:

-**#.
-Ubuntu VIRL image**
+#. **Ubuntu VIRL image**

    This image implies Ubuntu 16.04.1 LTS, current as of yyyy-mm-dd (that is, package versions are those that would have been installed by a "apt-get update", "apt-get upgrade" on that day), produced by CSIT disk image build scripts.

-The exact list of installed packages and their versions (including the Linux kernel package version) are included in CSIT source repository:
+   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.

-  resources/tools/disk-image-builder/ubuntu/lists/|virl-image-ubuntu|

-A replica of this VM image can be built by running the "build.sh" script in CSIT repository resources/tools/disk-image-builder/ubuntu.
+   A replica of this VM image can be built by running the "build.sh" script in CSIT repository.

-**#.
-CentOS VIRL image**
+#. **CentOS VIRL image**

    The Centos7.3 image is ready to be used but no tests running on it now.
    Corresponding Jenkins jobs are under preparation.

-The exact list of installed packages and their versions (including the Linux kernel package version) are included in CSIT source repository:
+   The exact list of installed packages and their versions (including the Linux kernel package version) are included in `VIRL images lists`_.

-  resources/tools/disk-image-builder/ubuntu/lists/|virl-image-centos|

-A replica of this VM image can be built by running the "build.sh" script in CSIT repository resources/tools/disk-image-builder/centos.
+   A replica of this VM image can be built by running the "build.sh" script in CSIT repository.

-**#.
-Nested VM image**
+#. **Nested VM image**

    In addition to the "main" VM image, tests which require VPP to communicate to a VM over a vhost-user interface, utilize a "nested" VM image.

    This "nested" VM is dynamically created and destroyed as part of a test case, and therefore the "nested" VM image is optimized to be small, lightweight and have a short boot time.
 The "nested" VM image is not built around any established Linux distribution, but is based on `BuildRoot
    <https://buildroot.org/>`_, a tool for building embedded Linux systems.
-Just as
+Just
-for the "main" image, scripts to produce an identical replica of the "nested" image are included in CSIT GIT repository, and the image can be rebuilt using the "build.sh" script at:
+   as for the "main" image, scripts to produce an identical replica of the "nested" image are included in CSIT GIT repository, and the image can be rebuilt using the "build.sh" script at `VIRL nested`_.

-   resources/tools/disk-image-builder/ubuntu/lists/nested

 DUT Configuration - VPP
 -----------------------